rmiesen/pdx-devopsdays-2017/Day1/06-gaslighting_and_gender_in_the_workplace.md

 ## What is Gaslighting?
  * The denial of a person's lived experience such that they begin to doubt their own perception, judgment, and sanity.
+   - Note taker: This is also known as "brainwashing".

 ## Gaslighting & Power
- * Gaslighting is Easier when there's a Power Imbalance.
+ * Gaslighting is easier when there's a Power Imbalance.
    - Adult/Child
    - Boss/Worker
    - Senior/Junior